22nd September 2021

 Travelling by bike makes loads of sense.
-If you are thinking about buying a bike or dusting off the one in the garage and increase your fitness, go for it.
+If you are thinking about buying a bike or dusting off the one in the garage and increasing your fitness, go for it.
 The good news is that you can make some savings for your limited company.

 First things first, the 24-month rule

 You are only allowed to claim for travel & subsistence related expenses for temporary work locations.
 With the 24 month rule, HMRC set out to stop people from claiming travel to permanent workplaces.

 Per the rule, your primary work location (where you spend more than 40% of your time) is only temporary until you become aware that you’ll be working at the site for more than 24 months.

 The Cycle Scheme